 Figure \ref{fig:sigmacom} compares the $M_{*} - \sigma_{*}$ relations of five EAGLE simulations.
 In all five simulations, the stellar velocity dispersion of pressure-dominated galaxies is generally proportional to their stellar mass.
 The $M_{*} - \sigma_{*}$ relations derived from EAGLE simulations with AGN feedback (regardless of the strength) are consistent with each other.
 However, the $M_{*} - \sigma_{*}$ relation from the EAGLE-NoAGN differs from those from the other simulations; the EAGLE-NoAGN velocity dispersions are larger than those in other simulations at a given stellar mass, particularly at $M_{*} > 10^{10.5}$ M$_{\odot}$.

-Gray solid lines in Figure \ref{fig:sigmacom} display the observed $M_{*} - \sigma_{*}$ relation from \citet{Zahid2016}.
+The solid gray lines in Figure \ref{fig:sigmacom} display the observed $M_{*} - \sigma_{*}$ relation from \citet{Zahid2016}.
 The observed relation is derived from quiescent galaxies with D$_{n}$4000 larger than 1.5 selected from SDSS spectroscopic sample within $0.02 < z < 0.2$.
 The observed relation is based on $\sigma_{*}$ measured within a 3 kpc aperture.
-Because the simulated velocity dispersions we compute vary little within 3 kpc and 10 kpc apertures, we compare the observed relation without applying any aperture correction.
-The observed relation shows a broken power-law with different slopes at $M_{*} = 10^{10.26}$ M$_{\odot}$ (see also \citealp{Nigoche-Netro2011, Cappellari2013a, Cappellari2016}).
+Because the simulated velocity dispersions we computed vary little within 3 kpc and 10 kpc apertures, we compared the observed relation without applying any aperture correction.
+The observed relation shows a broken power law with different slopes at $M_{*} = 10^{10.26}$ M$_{\odot}$ (see also \citealp{Nigoche-Netro2011, Cappellari2013a, Cappellari2016}).

 The $M_{*} - \sigma_{*}$ relation for EAGLE-NoAGN galaxies is much closer to the observed relation compared to the similar relations for galaxies in other simulations (Figure \ref{fig:sigmacom}).
-In particular, galaxies with $M_{*} > 10^{11}$ M$_{\odot}$ in EAGLE-NoAGN have comparable velocity dispersions with the observed galaxies.
+In particular, galaxies with $M_{*} > 10^{11}$ M$_{\odot}$ in EAGLE-NoAGN have velocity dispersions comparable with the observed galaxies.
 This apparent consistency clearly indicates that the AGN feedback has an impact on the velocity dispersion distributions of galaxies.
 We discuss the impact of the AGN feedback in Section \ref{sec:role}.

-We also compare the EAGLE $M_{*} - \sigma_{*}$ relations with IllustrisTNG-100 (TNG100) simulation.
+We also compare the EAGLE $M_{*} - \sigma_{*}$ relations with the IllustrisTNG-100 (TNG100) simulation.
 IllustrisTNG simulations use the AGN feedback models implementing the thermal injection (quasar mode) and kinetic wind (kinetic mode) from the AGN \citep{Weinberger2018, Pillepich2018}, while EAGLE simulations only use the quasar mode \citep{Schaye2015}.
-We choose TNG100 because the mass resolution of TNG100 is comparable with EAGLE-50 simulations we use.
-There are TNG50 simulations covering a similar volume with EAGLE-50 simulations, but their mass resolution is an order of magnitude better than the EAGLE-50 simulation. \citet{Sohn2024a} demonstrated that the $M_{*} - \sigma_{*}$ relations from TNG50 and TNG100 are offset; the stellar velocity dispersion for TNG50 galaxies are slightly larger than that for TNG100 galaxies at given stellar mass.
+We chose TNG100 because the mass resolution of TNG100 is comparable with the EAGLE-50 simulations we used.
+There are TNG50 simulations covering a similar volume with EAGLE-50 simulations, but their mass resolution is an order of magnitude better than the EAGLE-50 simulation. \citet{Sohn2024a} demonstrated that the $M_{*} - \sigma_{*}$ relations from TNG50 and TNG100 are offset; the stellar velocity dispersions for TNG50 galaxies are slightly larger than that for TNG100 galaxies at a given stellar mass.